 What is good about this amp is that for its great vintage sound it doesn’t cost a fortune, and while the 30 watts don’t make it into the best tube amp in terms of volume, it can still be suitable for live gigs to a certain extent as well.

 7. EVH 5150III 2×12-Inch 120v 50-watt Tube Combo Amplifier

 This highly valued all-tube amp uses a pair of vintage-style Celestion G12M 12″ speakers, together with seven 12AX7s and two 6L6s, making it able to put out some 50 watts of juicy warm power.
 The amps three channels together with DSP reverb give more than enough tone-shaping possibilities to make this amp into a truly worthwhile medium sized combo.
-It is suitable both for smaller venues, as well as the rehearsal room.
+It is one of the best tube amps for smaller venues or the rehearsal room.

 If you haven’t decided on a new guitar to go with your new amp, we’re here to help!
 Check out our list of the 10 Best Semi-Hollow Body Guitars to find the one that meets your needs.